 Don’t Forget About Client Retention.

 There is nothing wrong with being proactive and finding new clients, but don’t neglect existing ones while creating new opportunities and reaching out to new customers.
 The reality is most customers are lost because of neglect.
 They feel taken for granted and unimportant.
-Remember that it is cheaper to keep your existing clients than to acquire new clients.
+Remember that keeping your existing clients is cheaper than acquiring new ones.

 Don’t Waste Time